geerlingguy/ansible-role-memcached/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    memcached_enablerepo: ""

+(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi`).
+This can be handy, as an example, if you want to install the latest version of Memcached from Remi's repository.

     memcached_user: memcache

 The user under which the Memcached daemon will run.